Reviews, Best Prices, Comparisons, Expert Buying Guides

 1. Wireless Adapter

-The Lenovo ThinkPad X390 typically comes equipped with Intel wireless adapters, such as the Intel Dual Band Wireless-AC 8265 or Intel Wi-Fi 6 AX200.
-These adapters are known for their high performance, reliability, and support for the latest Wi-Fi standards, including Wi-Fi 5 (802.11ac) and Wi-Fi 6 (802.11ax).
+Usually, Lenovo ThinkPad X390 is supplied with Intel wireless adapters like Intel Dual Band Wireless-AC 8265 or Intel Wi-Fi 6 AX200.
+These adapters are famous for their excellent performance, reliability, and compatibility with the latest Wi-Fi standards, which are Wi-Fi 5 (802.11ac) and Wi-Fi 6 (802.11ax) respectively.

 2. Driver Version

-The specific driver version can vary depending on the wireless adapter and the operating system.
-Lenovo regularly releases updated drivers to enhance performance, fix bugs, and improve compatibility.
-Users can download the latest drivers from the Lenovo Support website or the Intel website, depending on the adapter model.
+The driver version that is used can be different for each case depending on the wireless adapter and the operating system.
+Lenovo makes sure to keep the drivers updated pretty much all the time to take care of performance, bugs, and compatibility.
+If a user is looking for the latest drivers for a specific adapter model, he can either go to the Lenovo Support website or the Intel website.

 3. Compatibility

-The Wi-Fi drivers for the ThinkPad X390 are compatible with various operating systems, including Windows 10, Windows 11, and certain Linux distributions.
-Ensuring compatibility with the operating system is crucial for stable and efficient Wi-Fi performance.
+The ThinkPad X390 Wi-Fi drivers are compatible with a variety of operating systems such as Windows 10, Windows 11, and some Linux distributions.
+It is important to check the compatibility with the operating system to make sure that the Wi-Fi connection will be stable and efficient.

 Performance and User Experience